 Local ABC Radio nation wid, Triple J, Triple J Unearthed, Triple R, FBI, 2Ser, Southern FM & Radio National, The International Americana Music Show (US)

 2012 Autumn Lawn EP Released August 2012 (MGM)

-Supported/Toured with: The McClymonts, Henry Wagons, Suze De Marchi (Baby Animals), The Good Lovelies (CAN), Del Barber (CAN), Adam Harvey, The Bushwhackers, Shane Nicholson, Ruby Boots, Catherine Britt, Jenny Queen, Mustered Courage, Perch Creek, The Crooked Fiddle Band, Jack Carty, Quarry Mountain Dead Rats, Marlon Williams, Leah Flanagan, The Morrisons & The Davidson Brothers.
+Supported/Toured with: The McClymonts, Henry Wagons, Suze De Marchi (Baby Animals), The Good Lovelies (CAN), Del Barber (CAN), Adam Harvey, The Bushwhackers, Shane Nicholson, Ruby Boots, Catherine Britt, Jenny Queen, Mustered Courage, Perch Creek, The Crooked Fiddle Band, Jack Carty, Quarry Mountain Dead Rats, Marlon Williams, Leah Flanagan, All Our Exes live in Texas, The Morrisons & The Davidson Brothers.